quicwg/base-drafts/draft-ietf-quic-transport.md

 Last Client Stream ID:

-: The last client-initiated Stream ID which was accepted by the sender of the GOAWAY frame.
+: The highest-numbered, client-initiated stream on which the endpoint sending the GOAWAY frame either sent data, or received and delivered data.
 All higher-numbered, client-initiated streams (that is, odd-numbered streams) are implicitly reset by sending or receiving the GOAWAY frame.

 Last Server Stream ID:

-: The last server-initiated Stream ID which was accepted by the sender of the GOAWAY frame.
+: The highest-numbered, server-initiated stream on which the endpoint sending the GOAWAY frame either sent data, or received and delivered data.
 All higher-numbered, server-initiated streams (that is, even-numbered streams) are implicitly reset by sending or receiving the GOAWAY frame.

 Reason Phrase Length: